Quantum Matrix-Element Estimators for Spin-Coupled Generalized Valence Bond Wavefunctions (SCGVB): Results

 From a physical perspective, the overlap matrix clearly reflects the strongly nonorthogonal character of the SCGVB determinant basis at the square geometry.
 Several off-diagonal elements are sizable, indicating significant interference between distinct valence-bond pairing patterns enforced by the high symmetry of the cluster.
 This nonorthogonality is intrinsic to the SCGVB description and cannot be eliminated without altering the physical content of the wavefunction.
 The ability of the quantum algorithm to reproduce these overlap patterns with high fidelity is therefore a nontrivial requirement for the stability of the generalized eigenvalue problem.

 Overall, the agreement between quantum and classical matrix elements is excellent.
 The maximum deviation observed is $\max_{i,j} |\Delta H_{ij}| = 3.30 \times 10^{-2}\, \text{Ha}$, which occurs on a diagonal element.
 This behavior is expected, as diagonal matrix elements involve larger absolute Hamiltonian expectation values and accumulate contributions from a greater number of Pauli terms, rendering them statistically more sensitive to finite-shot noise than off-diagonal couplings.
 Most off-diagonal contributions exhibit significantly smaller deviations, typically in the range $10^{-3}$--$10^{-2}\,\text{Ha}$, and several elements fall below $3 \times 10^{-4}\,\text{Ha}$.
 Such fluctuations are fully consistent with statistical noise due to finite sampling: each matrix element corresponds to a weighted sum of thousands of Pauli-term expectation values, each estimated using $5.24 \times 10^5$ measurement shots.
 The deviations appear randomly distributed across diagonal and off-diagonal sectors, with no discernible systematic trend, suggesting that the quantum reconstruction does not introduce a dominant bias beyond statistical noise.
 From a physical perspective, the magnitude of these errors is sufficiently small to guarantee a stable recovery of the SCGVB ground-state energy via the generalized eigenvalue problem $Hc = E\,Sc$.
 The largest deviation (0.033 Ha), although prominent at the matrix-element level, represents roughly 0.2\% of the diagonal entry's magnitude, and its effect is moderated when solving the full nonorthogonal eigenvalue problem.
 These results demonstrate that the measurement-only architecture---comprising only single-qubit basis rotations and measurements, and requiring no entangling gates--- is capable of accurately reconstructing a correlated many-electron Hamiltonian.
-Solving the generalized eigenvalue problem using the quantum-estimated Hamiltonian and overlap matrices yields a ground-state energy in excellent agreement with the classical L\"owdin reference.
-Across all geometries considered, the resulting energy deviation remains well below the intrinsic matrix-element fluctuations induced by finite sampling, confirming that the observed errors do not compromise the stability or physical reliability of the SCGVB solution.